GU-CLASP/GU-CLASP.github.io/content/pages/news/Seminar by Marianna Apidianaki from University of Helsinki/index.md

 date: 2020-11-10
 bannerImage: "meeting-311355_1280.png"
 ---
-Cordially welcome to a seminar by Marianna Apidianaki from University of Helsinki on Wednesday 20th of January, at 13:15 online via Zoom.
+Cordially welcome to a seminar by Marianna Apidianaki from University of Helsinki on Wednesday 10th of February, at 13:15 online via Zoom.

 Title: "TBA".